 Aeroplan points can be redeemed for hotel and car rental bookings.

 There is not a set redemption rate or cent per point you can expect to receive when making a hotel reservation or booking a car rental.
 However, the value you would get out of your points would be significantly less than if you made a flight reward booking.

 As with most loyalty programs, there is an option to redeem points for gift cards and various merchandise.
 Consistent with most other programs, you should never redeem your points for either of these options since the value you would get is abysmal compared to almost any other redemption you could make.

 This is a relatively new addition as an Aeroplan redemption option.
-If you are flying on an Air Canada flight that has in-flight WiFi enabled, you will have the option to redeem Aeroplan points to access Wi-Fi.
+If you are flying on an Air Canada flight that has in-flight WiFi enabled, you will have the option to redeem Aeroplan points for WiFi on Air Canada flights.

 The point cost increases based on the length of the flight, but as a starting point, a flight under two hours would cost 850 Aeroplan points.
 On the other hand, WiFi costs on Air Canada flights are relatively reasonable with a typical cost of $21 for a one-way flight of any length.